s2l1/Headless-Samourai-Dojo/README.md

 ## 12. [PIP]

+Now install the Python Package Installer which we will utilize soon.

-Install the Python Package Installer.
-Change to the home directory of the root user.
+First go to the home directory of the root user and then install the necessary dependencies.

 `$ cd ~`

 `$ apt-get install python3-dev libffi-dev libssl-dev build-essential`

-**TIP:** Useful libs to have them in the system.
-Also python 2 is end of life so we are using python3.
+**NEWBIE TIPS:** Useful libs to have in the system.
+Also python2 is end of life so we are using python3.

 `Optional Reading: Installing PIP - https://pip.pypa.io/en/stable/installing/`